If you're not a fan of mayonnaise and celery in your chicken salad, try this no-mayo salad instead.

 Serving Suggestions

 Served on its own or on a bed of shredded lettuce, this salad is the perfect lunch.
-But sometimes, on hot summer nights when I don't feel like cooking, I serve it for dinner.
+But sometimes, on hot summer nights, when I don't feel like cooking, I serve it for dinner.
 No one complains!

 Since this salad is a full meal, there's really no need to serve it with anything on the side.
-But if you wish, you can serve it with some toasted and buttered almond flour bread.
+But if you wish, you can serve it with toasted and buttered almond flour bread.
 You can also stuff the salad inside lettuce wraps.

 Storing Leftovers